armetiz/LeezyPheanstalkBundle/src/Resources/doc/4-events.md

 * CommandEvent::WATCH_ONLY

 **Note** FQDN is \Leezy\PheanstalkBundle\Event\CommandEvent
-**Note** If you need more documentation about those events; you should read the [https://raw.githubusercontent.com/kr/beanstalkd/master/doc/protocol.txt](beanstalkd protocol).
+**Note** If you need more documentation about those events; you should read the [beanstalkd protocol](https://raw.githubusercontent.com/kr/beanstalkd/master/doc/protocol.txt).

 ## Usage example